Sample Employee GPS Tracking Policy

 Employee Trust

-When you’re upfront about why and how you’re tracking, employees are more likely to feel comfortable.
-Clear communication fosters a culture of trust and shows that tracking is about business needs—not micromanagement.
+Being upfront about why and how you're tracking makes employees more comfortable — clear communication shows tracking is about business needs, not micromanagement.

-Let employees know when and why you’ll use GPS tracking.
-Outline any specific rules around tracking devices, and be upfront about consequences for misuse.
-This will help prevent misunderstandings or resistance.
+Let employees know when and why you'll use GPS tracking, outline rules around tracking devices, and be upfront about consequences for misuse.

-A well-outlined policy helps you get the most out of your tracking system.
-For example, if you’re tracking mileage to manage reimbursements, you may also use data to enhance safety by monitoring speed.
+A well-outlined policy helps you get the most from your system — tracking mileage for reimbursements while also using data to enhance safety by monitoring speed.

 Important Steps When Drafting A GPS Tracking Policy

 Thinking about setting up GPS tracking for your team?
-Here’s a straightforward guide to build a policy that keeps everyone informed and comfortable with it.
+Below is a straightforward guide to build a policy that keeps everyone informed and comfortable with it.

 Share the big picture with your team.
 Tell them how tracking can boost productivity, improve safety, and help with things like accurate ETAs for customers.
 Make sure they know it's about helping the business run smoother, not micromanaging.